 Prudent liquidity risk management implies maintaining availability of funding through the company's subsidiaries.
 The company's payables comprise amounts due to related corporate entities, most of which are payable on demand (payable balance to MultiChoice Africa Holdings B.V. has fixed repayment terms).
-The amounts due in terms of the remaining contractual maturity for these financial liabilities are ZAR556m (FY23: ZAR308m).
-No interest has been charged on this amount in FY24.
+The amounts due in terms of the remaining contractual maturity for these financial liabilities are ZAR337m (FY24: ZAR556m).
+No interest has been charged on this amount in FY25.

-The amounts due in terms of the remaining contractual maturity for accrued expenses are ZAR4m (FY23: ZAR4m).
+The amounts due in terms of the remaining contractual maturity for trade and other payables are ZAR6m (FY24: ZAR4m).
 These amounts represent undiscounted cash flows for these financial liabilities and no interest is charged on these amounts.